 Provide the Fleet Marine Forces with operational functionality in order to enhance warfighting capabilities, facilitate the strengthening of coalition partnerships and joint region relationships, while projecting forward presence.

-Staff Sgt.
-John Ewald, Assistant Coordinator for Toys for Tots on Guam and the Commonwealth of the Northern Mariana Islands delivers donation boxes to the Grand Plaza Hotel on Guam to commence the 2020 Toys for Tots Campaign on Oct.
-14, 2020.
-This year marks the 73rd year of the National Marine Corps Reserve Toys for Tots Campaign and the 11th year on Guam.
+U.S. Marine Corps Gunnery Sgt.
+Rubin Tan, assistant coordinator for Toys for Tots on Guam and the Commonwealth of the Northern Mariana Islands, poses for a photo with employees of Triple J Auto in Tamuning, Guam after delivering a donation box to commence the 2021 Toys for Tots Campaign on Oct.
+5, 2021.
+This year marks the 74th year of the National Marine Corps Reserve Toys for Tots Campaign and its 12th year on Guam.
 The mission of the Toys for Tots Program is to collect new, unwrapped toys and distribute those toys to less fortunate children at Christmas.
-Marine Corps Base Camp Blaz partners with local organizations and businesses to help bring the joy of Christmas and send a message of hope to Guam's and CNMI's less fortunate children.
+Marine Corps Base Camp Blaz partners with local organizations and businesses to help bring the joy of Christmas and send a message of hope to less fortunate children in Guam and the CNMI.
 (U.S. Marine Corps photo by Cpl.
 Andrew King)

 Marine Corps Base (MCB) Camp Blaz and the University of Guam (UoG) are collaborating to restore and enhance more than 400 acres of Guam’s forests at the North Finegayan Forest Enhancement Site (FES).
 This is part of the largest forest restoration effort in the island’s recorded history, eventually covering 1,000 acres of Guam’s forests.
 MCB Camp Blaz and experts from the UoG began working together in July of 2019 to remove invasive species and restore the native habitat.
 Enhancement efforts include the planting of culturally important species like the Intsia bijuga, Artocarpus mariannensis, and Elaeocarpus joga, more commonly known as ifit, dokdok, and yoga, respectively.